About Unity Test Framework

 The Unity Test Framework (UTF) enables Unity users to test their code in both Edit Mode and Play Mode, and also on target platforms such as Standalone, Android, iOS, etc.

 This package provides a standard test framework for users of Unity and developers at Unity so that both benefit from the same features and can write tests the same way.

 UTF uses a Unity integration of NUnit library, which is an open-source unit testing library for .Net languages.
-For more information about NUnit, see the official NUnit website and the NUnit documentation on GitHub.
+UTF currently uses NUnit version 3.5.
+For more information about NUnit, see the official NUnit website and the NUnit documentation.

 Note: UTF is not a new concept or toolset; it is an adjusted and more descriptive naming for the toolset otherwise known as Unity Test Runner, which is now available as this package.

 To install this package, follow the instructions in the Package Manager documentation.

 Note: Search for the Test Framework package.
 In Unity 2019.2 and higher, you may need to enable the package before use.